lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC -> AC-OPF

-Solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through transformer windings as inputs to an AC-OPF optimal power flow specification to calculate the increase in transformer reactive power consumption.
+Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-OPF optimal power flow specification in order to calculate the increase in transformer reactive power consumption.
 For example:
 ```
 run_ac_gmd_opf_decoupled("test/data/b4gic.m")